 Shostak emphasizes that the SETI Institute’s mission is to listen, and that it isn’t in the business of transmitting messages to the stars.
 “What we say probably doesn’t make a bit of difference to the aliens,” he says.

 The dismal silence

 The “Great Silence” in the library’s name refers to the search for alien intelligence’s central enigma: Once a civilization develops the capacity for spaceflight, it would probably take a few million years for it to populate the entire Milky Way.

-Millions of years sounds like a long time, but in a galaxy that’s been around for more than 13 billion years, it’s a blink of an eye.
+Millions of years sounds like a long time, but in a galaxy that’s been around for more than 13 billion years, it’s the blink of an eye.
 Even if the odds of a particular star system giving rise to a spacefaring civilization are as low as one in a billion, our planet should have been settled by aliens many dozens of times over.
-Sure, there’s still a chance in that scenario that our future overlords just haven’t yet gotten around to colonizing Earth yet, but shouldn’t we have at least heard from them?
+Sure, there’s still a chance in that scenario that our future overlords just haven’t yet gotten around to colonizing Earth yet, but shouldn’t we at least have heard from them?
 In the words of Enrico Fermi, the nuclear physicist who first framed this apparent contradiction some 70 years ago: “Where is everybody?”

 Theorists have proposed a variety of responses to the so-called Fermi Paradox.
 Maybe not every being shares humanity’s enthusiasm for conquest.
 Or perhaps alien technology doesn’t incandesce electromagnetic radiation like ours does.
 Maybe aliens observed how we behave and concluded — not entirely without reason — that Earthlings are best avoided.